JSbmath/Data-Processing-and-Visualization-for-Metagenomics/Preprocessing/README.md

 These scripts work together to separate and organize the sequence files based on their naming conventions, ensuring that paired-end read files are grouped together in the archivos_guion folder, while single-end read files are placed in the archivos_no_guion folder.
 The lista.txt file keeps track of the unique file names for reference.

-Finally, we applied Trimmomatic to trim and filter low-quality reads.
+After that, we applied Trimmomatic to trim and filter low-quality reads.

 Two Bash programs were used: